kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 we will categorize the capabilities into two types: `acceptor` and `granter`.
 This will further assist users in understanding the rules of engagement.

-### Acceptor Capabilities

-The `acceptor` capabilities asks the user for consent to accept something to come in their possession.
-Think of a user making an order and confirming the product that they will receive.

-### Granter Capabilities

-The `granter` capabilities asks the user to consent of something leaving their possession.
-Think of a user approving a transaction of up to 100.0 KDA.

 ### Meta data

 Now that you understand the two types of capabilities, you can detail in which